-Atlas VPN is a relatively young player in the VPN space, based in the United States, but it has already garnered over 6 million users since its launch in 2019.
-It became part of Nord Security – the company behind the well-established NordVPN – in 2021, and continues to improve since then.
+Atlas VPN is based in the United States.
+It's a relatively young player in the VPN space, but it has already garnered over 6 million users since its launch in 2019.
+It became part of Nord Security – the company behind the well-established NordVPN – in 2021 and has continued to improve since then.

-We were initially concerned about Atlas VPN being based in the USA, which is a member of the 5-Eyes Alliance.
-But we were glad to learn that the VPN operates under a strict no-logs policy and has no track record of leaking personally identifiable data.
+Also, we initially had concerns about the Atlas VPN headquarters being located in the USA, which is a member of the 5-Eyes Alliance.
+However, we were glad to learn that the VPN operates under a strict no-logs policy and has no track record of leaking personally identifiable data.

 As per Atlas VPN’s customer service representatives, the no-logs policy applies to both free and premium accounts.

-Yes, Atlas VPN is legal, but we advise you to use it with care in authoritarian countries.
-This isn’t limited to Atlas VPN alone, as most authoritarian regimes put a blanket ban on the use of VPN services.
+This information then passes through a secure VPN tunnel, protecting you from interception, data leaks, and tracking.
+However, we advise you to use it with care in authoritarian countries.
+This isn’t limited to Atlas VPN alone, as most countries with restrictive policies put a blanket ban on the use of VPN services.